dhellmann/pymotw/PyMOTW/datetime/index.rst

 Time Zones
 ==========

-Within datetime, time zones are represented by subclasses of datetime.tzinfo.
+Within datetime, time zones are represented by subclasses of ``datetime.tzinfo``.
 Since tzinfo is an abstract base class, you need to define a subclass and provide appropriate implementations for a few methods to make it useful.
-Unfortunately, datetime does not include any actual implementations ready to be used.
-Ironically, the documentation does provide a few sample implementations.
-Refer to the standard library documentation page for examples using fixed offsets as well as a DST-aware class and more details about creating your own class.
+Unfortunately, datetime does not include any actual implementations ready to be used, although the documentation does provide a few sample implementations.
+Refer to the standard library documentation page for examples using fixed offsets as well as a DST-aware class and more details about creating your own class.  pytz_ is also a good source for time zone implementation details.

 .. seealso::